Prepare time: 30 min

 Cook: 40 min

 Ready in: 1 hr 10 min

-This is a Tunisian egg dish that I learnt from my best friend on one of my trips to Tunisia.
-It can be made with liver (my best friend uses it), chicken, lamb, or even just vegetables.
+This is a Tunisian egg dish that I learned from my best friend on one of my trips to Tunisia.
+It can be made with the liver (my best friend uses it), chicken, lamb, or even just vegetables.
 I prefer chicken.

 - 1/3 cup vegetable oil

 - 2 potatoes, peeled and cubed